venk120soft/wcf-learnings/README.md

 }

-/* And you all set the configuaration in App.config file like contract="HelloService.IHelloService" and debug look at WSDL document.
+/* And you all set the configuaration in App.config file like contract="HelloService.IHelloService" and to debug, look at WSDL document.
 In WSDl search for the portType
 <wsdl: portType name="IHelloService">

 Once we change the interface name as below */